Samsung Galaxy S10 Fingerprint Sensor Safety Notice

 By RecallRadar Editorial Team

 Sourced from Samsung.
-Last reviewed March 4, 2026.
+Last verified March 4, 2026.

 This recall involves safety concerns.
 Take action promptly.